Facility Site ID: 575 Cleanup Site ID: 1910

 • Industrial Waste was disposed in five zones:

-• Zone A contains an estimated 35,000 55-gallon drums.
-The drums hold solvent and paint sludges, cleaners, and other hazardous waste.
+• Zone A contained an estimated 35,000 55-gallon drums of solvent and paint sludges, cleaners, and other hazardous waste.
+The drums were removed and properly disposed off-site in 2022.

 • Zone B contained nearly 5,000 drums of herbicide-manufacturing waste that were excavated and disposed offsite in 2002.
 In July 2019, Ecology granted a request for this zone to become its own cleanup site; see the Zone B section below for more information.